TsubasaChin/SmallProject/README.md

 systemctl enable rabbitmq-server
 systemctl restart rabbitmq-server
 ```
-By now,you may visit http://<host-ip>:15672 to check whether the installation is successful.
+By now,you may visit http://MQ_IP:15672 to check whether the installation is successful.

-More detailed instruction is available on http://www.rabbitmq.com/download.html
+More detailed instructions are available on http://www.rabbitmq.com/download.html

 2,We also use pika.